deepakdevaru/Song-Prediction-Using-Machine-Learning/README.md

 Extension of this project includes:
 1. using REST Api to get real time streaming of music using Spotipy API to access Spotify.
-2. Adding features like voice enabled features
+2. Adding features like voice enable.